Misery literature: The misery lit boom

-Other, more recent memoirs, which tell of childhood miseries as a result of parental abuse, drug use, illness and the like, have been exposed as hoaxes, including Go Ask Alice (1971) by Beatrice Sparks, A Rock and a Hard Place: One Boy's Triumphant Story (1993) by "Anthony Godby Johnson", The Heart Is Deceitful Above All Things (2001) by "JT LeRoy", Kathy's Story (2005) by Kathy O'Beirne and Love and Consequences (2008) by Margaret Seltzer.
+In the 1990s and early 2000s several memoirs and novels marketed as having autobiographical status, telling of childhood miseries as a result of parental abuse, drug use, illness and the like, were exposed as hoaxes.
+Examples include A Rock and a Hard Place: One Boy's Triumphant Story (1993) by "Anthony Godby Johnson," Sarah (2000) and The Heart Is Deceitful Above All Things (2001) by JT LeRoy, Don't Ever Tell (published as Kathy's Story in the US) (2005) by Kathy O'Beirne and Love and Consequences (2008) by Margaret Seltzer.